Eadgyth/Programming-Editor/README.md

 buffering) if this option is available for a language (a command option or a switch in a script itself).
 <p>
-If the built-in functions to compile a Java project and create a jar from it are used only sources found in the project directory (or a sources sub-directory) are compiled.
-The sources may as well be oganized in packages and sub-packages.
-However, adding external libraries is so far not supported.
+If the built-in options to compile a Java project and to create a jar from it are used only sources found in the project directory (or a sources sub-directory) are compiled.
+The sources may be oganized in packages/sub-packages and it is possibel to include non-Java files.
+However, inclusion of external libraries is so far not supported.
 <p>
 I tested the program on Windows.
 There are some problems with the graphical appearance on a high dpi screen.
 I would be grateful for feedback, especially from somebody who may